hertzigger/OvhVmBridger/README.md

 running this will replace your network files in: /etc/sysconfig/network-scripts/ and restart your networking

-once this has run you will need to update the mac address on the network interface of the vm in proxmox/vmware
+once this has run you will need to update the mac address on the network interface of the vm in proxmox/vmware and reboot the vm